Andy4495/MSP430TempSensorWithDisplay/README.md

 2. Modify the [FuelTank][3] BoosterPack hardware and move SDA from pin 15 to pin 10.
 3. Remove jumper JP10 from the [FR2433][1] LaunchPad to disconnect LED1.
 4. Remove jumper JP11 from the [FR2433][1] LaunchPad to disconnect LED2.
+5. Remove resistors R11, R12, R13 from the [FuelTank][3] BoosterPack so that the CHARGE, EN, and POWER_GOOD signals don't interfere with LCD control and SPI signals.

 To decrease overall power consumption, disconnect the emulation section of the LaunchPad -- remove all jumpers from J101.